aleesmitth/mobilePuzzleBattler/README.md

 # Puzzle-Battler

 ## Demo
-`it detects 3+ nodes in line of the same type, either vertically or horizontally, destroys them and spawns new nodes to replace them with every node falling in its place.`
+`it detects 3+ nodes in line, of the same type, either vertically or horizontally, destroys them and spawns new nodes to replace them with every node falling in its place.`
 <p align="center">
   <img src="DemoFootage/Gifs/threeInLine.gif" span title="three in line demo" width="1010" height="900"/>
 </p>